cbeck88/visit_struct/README.md

 like this from `boost::fusion`, and if I understand correctly, it's not likely to be able to get them from `hana` because it goes somewhat against the design.

+## Limits

+Whether you use the basic (macro-based) or the intrusive (template-based) syntax, either of them requires somehow iterating over a list at compile-time in some sense.
+In both cases, arbitrarily large lists can't be handled, there are some limits imposed by our implementation, and also your C++ compiler.

+In the case of the macro version, for technical reasons we pick an arbitrary maximum.
+This value can be queried, it is declared as a `static constexpr int` named `visit_struct::max_visitable_members`.
+It can be increased but the default is 69.

+In the case of the template version, if your struct has `n` visitable elements, that requires template recursion depth at least `n` to handle, and again for technical reasons an explicit maximum must be declared in the source.
+This maximum can also be increased, the default is 100.
+It is declared as a `static constexpr int` named `visit_struct::max_visitable_members_intrusive`.

+For extended discussion of these limits, check out the source comments and also the file [IMPLEMENTATION_NOTES.md](/IMPLEMENTATION_NOTES.md).

 ## Compiler Support

-**visit_struct** targets C++11 -- you need to have r-value references at least, and for the instrusive syntax, you need variadic templates also.
+**visit_struct** targets C++11 -- you need to have r-value references at least, and for the intrusive syntax, you need variadic templates also.

 **visit_struct** works with versions of gcc `>= 4.8.2` and versions of clang `>= 3.5`.
 It has been tested with MSVC 2015.
-The "intrusive" syntax works there, but there is a known problem with the basic (macro-based) version, caused by an MSVC preprocessor bug having to do with variadic macros.
-I have attempted to work around the bug, but have not succeeded yet.
+The "intrusive" syntax has always worked there.
+In the past there was a bug in the basic syntax related to the msvc preprocessor, but since recent patches it may now be working, it is not confirmed yet.

 ## Licensing and Distribution